jwmcglynn/donner/README.md

 Currently, Donner includes:

-- SVG2 core functionality, such as shapes, fills, strokes, and gradients.
+- SVG2 core functionality, such as shapes, fills, strokes, and gradients
-- CSS3 parsing and cascading support, with a hand-rolled library.
+- CSS3 parsing and cascading support, with a hand-rolled library
-- An [EnTT](https://github.com/skypjack/entt) ECS-backed document tree.
+- A game-engine-inspired [EnTT](https://github.com/skypjack/entt) ECS-backed document tree
-- A SVG DOM-style API to traverse, inspect, and modify documents in memory.
+- A SVG DOM-style API to traverse, inspect, and modify documents in memory
-- A two-phase renderer, which builds and caches a rendering tree for efficient frame-based rendering.
+- A two-phase renderer, which builds and caches a rendering tree for efficient frame-based rendering

 Donner renders with Skia, which provides the same high-quality rendering used by Chromium.